Kaz4510/trying_object_detection/README.md

   Through this, we need to upload the images, select the object and give a label.
 It looks something like this:

+# Step 2: Training model.
+Follow the code files to understand more.
 The model detects the presence on cars on an image using a custome trained model.
 For the pre trained model, only a single item is classified for training.
 The final output is as follows:
 ![image](https://user-images.githubusercontent.com/60610819/230354386-e587d4c0-e3d6-4efe-84db-f1da79583280.png)